There was a time when only established businesses could accept credit cards. Fortunately, those days are long gone.

 In both our rent payment platform and several of our competitors’, tenants have another option to pay their rent electronically.
 A free option.

 That free alternative?
 Sending the rent via ACH.

-So, the tenant can simply send cash electronically, for free, rather than whipping out their credit card.
+So, the tenant can send cash electronically, for free, rather than whipping out their plastic.

 (article continues below)

 Digging out a checkbook and writing a physical check, sealing and addressing an envelope, then finding a mailbox to drop it into?

 Then everyone waits while it travels physically in the mail.
 And assuming it doesn’t get lost in route.
 Not to mention, providing the tenant the age-old excuse: “Um, yeah, the check’s in the mail!”

 The landlord has to check their mailbox, then deposit it into their bank account.
 And pray it clears.

 This point is already starting to get belabored, but you get the idea: paying rent by credit card is faster for everyone.